 3D printing has a plethora of applications, but most of these fall within the technological and healthcare domain.
 So, what role can it play in fashion & lifestyle?
 Let’s find out.

 Producing Jewelry with 3D Printers

-Commonly used materials for printing jewelry
+Commonly used materials for printing jewellery

-Metals are the most common materials used in 3D printed jewelry for obvious reasons, with silver, bronze, gold, brass, etc. being the most popular choices.
-However, you also have a choice of non-metals such as alumide (combination of aluminium powder and polyamide), ceramics, flexible plastics, etc. While the kind of designs, preference of texture and feel govern the material choice, much also depends on the printer’s precision in printing jewelry.
+Metals are the most common materials used in 3D printed jewellery for obvious reasons, with silver, bronze, gold, brass, etc. being the most popular choices.
+However, you also have a choice of non-metals such as alumide (combination of aluminium powder and polyamide), ceramics, flexible plastics, etc. While the kind of designs, preference of texture and feel govern the material choice, much also depends on the printer’s precision in printing jewellery.

 Jewelry 3D Printing in the news

 3D printed jewellery hype is not just limited to individuals and small business owners.
 Even big jewellery companies have jumped on the bandwagon.
 A perfect example of this is the partnering of online diamond jeweller Baunat with Twikit for making custom-made high-end diamond necklaces with 3D printing.
 In fact, you can personalize your desired custom diamond necklace on their website and they will make it for you.
 Give your name and choose the metal (red gold, 18 Kt white gold, or yellow gold) and get it ordered online!